prasy-loyola/notes.koplugin/README.md

 `notes.koplugin` is a plugin for KOReader to write handwritten notes.

 ## How to install?
-Download this project as .zip file and extract into KOReader's plugin directory
+Download the release package from the releases page.

+Extract the zip/archive into KOReader's `plugins` directory, and make sure the created folder name is 'notes.koplugin'.

 ## How to use it?
 Once the app is loaded, you will see the `NEW: Notes` option under the tools menu.